-In order to keep student records updated and receive pertinent communications, it is imperative any address or phone number change be reported to the Office of the Registrar as soon as possible.
+To keep student records updated and receive pertinent communications, it is imperative that any address or phone number change be reported to the Office of the Registrar as soon as possible.
 These changes will be accepted in person in Rooms 216 or 279 or through the student's Logan email account sent directly to Registrar@logan.edu.

 The National Student Clearinghouse is now our authorized agent for providing degree and enrollment verification.
 Employers or background screening firms may contact the National Student Clearinghouse at:

 Herndon, VA 20171